lwang89/PredictingSmileTypes/README.md

 # PredictingSmileTypes

+## Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.<br>
+### Prerequisites
+1. Python 3.
+We're using 3.6.2.
+You can get it here: https://www.python.org/downloads/
 ## facial_landmarks_dection
 We applied openCV(cv2) and dlib to fetch 68 landmarks( the predictor was trained on [iBUG 300-W dataset](https://ibug.doc.ic.ac.uk/resources/facial-point-annotations/)).<br>
 The whole methodology followed the idea from Adrian Rosebrock([Here is the link:)](https://www.pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/).<br>